AirshipCMS/Docs/Categories.md

-# Categories (Malia)
+# Categories
-(Categories are specific to Collections and Aerostats. before you can set categories for aerostats, you have to set up some categories.)
+Categories are specific to Collections.
+An item in a collection may belong to one or more categories.

+---

+## View Categories (Admins & Superadmins)

-## Create / Edit Categories
+## Create a Category (Admins & Superadmins)
-(describe briefly)

 ### Category Title

-### Permalink (or is it path?)
+### Permalink

-(what the permalink is)
+## Edit a Category (Admins & Superadmins)

-## Modify Category Fields
+## Modify Category Fields (Superadmins only)
-(explain how category fields can be modified, like how page and collection categories can be modified).

-### Datafields
-(brief description of Datafields.
-Link to Datafields page.)

-## Associating an Aerostat with a Category
+## Delete a Category (Admins & Superadmins)
-(brief description.
-Link to Aerostats page).
+Deleting a category will disassociate the category from any items.

+## Adding Items to Categories

 ## Category Rendering

-### `categories.html` template: Showing all Categories in the Collection
+### `categories.html` template
-(brief description.
-Link to Category Templates page).
+The [Collection Categories Template](/documentation/view/collection-categories-template) renders a list of all categories within a collection.

-### `category.html` template: Showing all Aerostats in the Category
+### `category.html` template
-(brief description.
-Link to Category Templates page).
+The [Collection Category Template](/documentation/view/collection-category-template) renders a list of all items in the collection within th category.

-### `show.html` template: Listing Categories associated with the Aerostat
+### `show.html` template
-(brief description.
-Link to Show Templates page).

-## Delete Category
-(describe. and it will delete the category from all aerostats associated with it)
+On the collection `index.html`, `category.html`, and `show.html` a list of categories attached to each item can be listed.